Photo by Michelle Arcila Opsvik

-Sweet Beyond Witness is an album of solo piano compositions and spoken word, slated for release in the fall of 2018.
-Written and performed around the idea of what it means to witness beauty in the world, amidst the devastation of our current administration, it is Cardinaux’s baring/bearing witness to the latent destruction going on amidst that beauty − informed by a political process, a poetic process, and musical process of editing, composing, and improvising; to trace experience − lifting in and out of “it” in order to see, from a bird’s-eyes angle: potential.
+Sweet Beyond Witness is a suite of 21 pieces for solo piano and spoken word, released in August, 2018 with accompanying writings and film.
+Written and performed around the idea of what it means to witness beauty in the world, it is Cardinaux’s baring/bearing witness to the latent destruction going on amidst that beauty − informed by and informing a political process, a poetic process, and a musical process of editing, composing, and improvising – to trace experience − lifting in and out of it, in order to see, from a bird’s-eyes angle: potential.

-Eliot Cardinaux, piano and spoken word / Mat Maneri, viola / Thomas Morgan, bass / Flin van Hemmen, drums
+Eliot Cardinaux, piano and spoken word / Mat Maneri, viola / Eivind Opsvik, bass / Flin van Hemmen, drums

 American Thicket is an improvised music and poetry project led by pianist, composer and poet Eliot Cardinaux.
 The band creates surrealistic landscapes and narrative tone poems, with through-composed instrumental chorales and improvised interludes interspersed throughout.
 Incorporating influences from jazz, free music, modern classical idioms, and folk musics, the group improvises freely off of poems written by Cardinaux, teasing out the vivid verbal images in sound.
 In the tradition of all American folk musics, oral traditions and the blues, the poems tell stories through the allegory of self vs. other.
 Influences include Albert Camus, Mahmoud Darwish, Yusef Komunyakaa, John Ashbery, Joe Maneri and Eric Dolphy.